 New Year's in Japan I J-Life International

 Another fun New Year’s tradition in Japan are the Fukubukuro bags (福袋), also known as “lucky bags” or “bargain bags”.
 These treats can be found all over Japanese markets on New Year’s Day, as it is one of the best times of the year for holiday savings.
 Fukubukuro are bags filled with fun mystery items and are always sold at very low prices.
-For children in Japan, Otoshidama (お年玉) may be the best part of the New Year's celebrations.
-During this traditions, it is customary for adults to give children small envelopes filled with some money.
-The envelopes, traditionally called pochi-bukuro, are usually decorated with fun whimsical imagery such as a maneki neko or other meaningful symbols of Japan.

 New Year's in Japan I J-Life International